 - Indulge Yourself: Here you’ll find the recipe for the vegan white bean soup I’m sharing with you.
 And other dishes I’ll be making include Vegan Roasted Garlic Alfredo Sauce with Fettucine, Next-Level Mushroom Lasagna, and Shepherdless Pie with Root Veg Mash.

-- The Munchies: Everything looks amazing including the Easy Smashed Salt and Vinegar Potatoes and Quick and Crispy Zucchini Fritters with Avocado Crema.
+- The Munchies: Everything looks amazing including the Easy Smashed Salt and Vinegar Potatoes and Quick and Gluten Free Zucchini Fritters with Avocado Crema.

 - Sweet Talk: Drool-worthy Cinnamon Donuts, Dreamy Baked Berry Cheesecake, Peanut Butter Nutter Chocolate Cake…where do I start?!